Understanding the Importance of Claw Care in Felines

 Essential Tools for Effective Cat Claw Grooming

-So you’re ready to take on the role of a feline manicurist?
+So you are ready to take on the role of a feline manicurist?
 Fantastic!
 But before you do, let’s make sure you’ve got the right tools for the job.
 Scratching the wrong surface — or, paws forbid, your cat’s delicate skin — due to improper equipment can lead to a less-than-purrfect grooming session.

 First on our list is the cat nail clipper.
 Now, there are a couple of styles to choose from: scissor-type, guillotine-type, and the trapeze artist of clippers, the rotary sander (also known as a Dremel).
 Scissor-type clippers are great for their simplicity and precision, making them perfect for newcomers to the claw-clipping club.
 Guillotine clippers are a bit more advanced but can be very effective once you get the hang of them.
-As for the Dremel, it is a gentle way to grind down the claws without the risk of cutting, but it does require a cat who’s cool with the buzzing sound.
+As for the Dremel, it’s a gentle way to grind down the claws without the risk of cutting, but it does require a cat who’s cool with the buzzing sound.

 Absolute must-have number two is styptic powder or pencil.
 This little lifesaver stops bleeding in case you do accidentally nip the quick.
 It’s like having a first-aid kit, so having it nearby will save you a lot of stress and potential mess.